-In an industry historically known for highs and lows, sometimes extreme, the last few days have no doubt left E&P’s scrambling for revenue.
+In an industry historically known for highs and lows, sometimes extreme, the current industry downturn has no doubt left E&P’s scrambling for revenue.
 While most have been fairly disciplined about keeping up with information around operated assets necessary for everything from D&C efficiency to marketing to accruals, the love and attention shown to non-op assets has always been minimal, if not non-existent.
 The most efficient of operators have traditionally used a combination of their revenue accounting and production departments to try and track their OBO assets and associated revenues, but most fell into the camp of simply cashing checks whenever they arrived.

 With rigs now “falling” on a near daily basis, resources fortunate enough to be retained will undoubtedly be tasked with seeking immediate relief in the form of revenue and efficiencies, but also setting the stage for when things come back.
 Remember the 80’s bumper sticker “please God, give me $18 oil one more time, I promise not to screw it up this time”?
 Here we all are yet again counting on a forgiving God.